gnyirjesy/ocean-depth-characterization/reference_summaries/cornec2021.md

 - K-means Clustering
 	- Group by mean DCM depth, mean [Chla] at DCM depth, annual occurrence of DCM profiles, annual occurrence of DBM profiles
     - test k=2-10
+	- Another group on intensity, depth, and typology to define 4 zones with a latitudinal pattern (high latitudes in both hemispheres and low-latitude areas)

+**Findings:**
+- Four regional zones:
+	- Shallow maxima zone (SHAZ)
+		- high-latitude regions in northern hemisphere
+		- DCM growth only in summer months, still sparse during that season
+		- intense (2.4 mg chla $m^{-3}$) DCMs
+		- shallow (37m)
+		- DCMs with high biomass
+		- nitrate limited growth
+	- ghost zone (CHOZ)
+		- four sub-regions of southern ocean and north atlantic current
+		- DCM growth restricted to summer months and are sparse
+		- deeper (64m) and less intense (1.4 mg chla $m^{-3}$) than DCMs in SHAZ
+		- iron limited growth
+	- deep photoacclimation zone (DAZ)
+		- DCMs are permanent features
+		- permanently stratified conditions
+		- low and middle latitudes
+		- deep, weak, and photoacclimated DCMS
+		- favorable conditions for DCM growth at great depths with low light availability
+		- high proportion of DAM profiles
+		- growth driven by nutrient inputs from layers below
+	- deep biomass zone (DBZ)
+		- DCMs are permanent features
+		- permanently stratified conditions
+		- low and middle latitudes
+		- stronger and shallower maxima features than DAZ
+		- optimal light and nutrients from DCM growth